 - Release = how long it takes to stop it

-STEP 11: Only after general EQ, you can start using coloring plugins*.
-This corresponds to the reverb, delay, saturation, harmonic exciters you use to color your tracks and create particular tones.
-Experimenting is a good way to understand what effect can contribute something to the mix.
-Nonetheless, you should not entirely rely on effects to make your tracks sound better.
+#11.
+Only after general EQ, you can start using reverb, delay, saturation, harmonic exciters you use to create particular tones.
+Nonetheless, you should not entirely rely on effects to make your tracks sound better!

-STEP 13: Once you have finished mixing, you should let your ears rest for a while and come back to the mix later.
-After doing this, the next time you re-listen to your mix you might want certain elements to be louder.
-This is the best time to make these modifications.
+#13.
+Let your ears rest for a while and come back to the mix later!
+The next time you re-listen to your mix, you might want certain elements to be louder or quieter.
 If you have followed our steps on how to mix music, your song is ready for the last step, mastering.

-To conclude, mixing can be a very daunting and complex process.
-Its theory is adaptable, extensive and ever-changing.
-Its practice is not a science and entails very personal approaches.
+Mixing can be a very daunting and complex process.
+Its theory is extensive and ever-changing.
+Its practice is not a science and benefits from personal approaches.
 Nonetheless, there is some grounding knowledge on how to mix music as there is with any other topic in music production.

 Understanding how to mix music is (without a doubt) a step that you cannot skip if you want your track to reach the quality of professional ones.
 This article closes the cycle of how to start your music production journey?
 Over the course of this series of articles, we have tried to cover the basics of DAW’s, hardware setups, music theory, arrangement, and how to mix music.